davesheinbein/SEI-CC-8/work/w04/d3/01-03-express-middleware/express-middleware.md

 ## Creating To-Dos

+Time to add some additional functionality to our app - adding to-dos!

+What exact functionality do we want?

+Do we want to show a form on the `index` view, or do we want a separate page dedicated to adding a To Do?

+Typically, for adding to-dos, you'd want have the form on the same page, however, today we'll demo the dedicated page approach so that we can see how **creating data is often a two-request task**:

+1. Browser sends an initial request to see a page that includes a form to input the data, and...

+2. The second request will happen when the form is submitted to the server so that it may create the new data, in this case a to-do, and respond to the client with a "redirect" (status code 302), i.e., tell the browser to make a new GET request.

+#### Suggested Workflow to Add Functionality to a Web App

-Again, here's a great flow to follow when you want to add functionality to your web app:
+Here's a great flow to follow when you want to add functionality to your web app:

 1. Identify the "proper" Route (Verb + Path)